good

 • Straightforward automations

-Wrike offers a wide selection of ready-made automation rules and makes it easy to create automations.
+Wrike offers a wide selection of pre-made automation rules and makes it easy to create automations.

-The free version of Wrike doesn't limit the number of users and includes the most important project and task features.
+Wrike provides a free tier that supports unlimited users and includes the most important project and task features.

 • Some features behind paywalls

-Many practical features, like time tracking, budgeting, and additional admin controls are reserved for subscribers to the more expensive plans.
+Many nifty features, like time tracking, budgeting, and additional admin controls, are reserved for higher-tier users.

 The selection of custom field types isn't impressive — other platforms offer much more.